 - Coverage and reimbursements are different – but many states have parity.
 This means coverage and/or reimbursement is the same as if the patient were being seen in office.

 - Many private practice owners who have succeeded having telehealth in their practice started offering the service as a cash-based service.

 - There are some forces in play to pressure Medicare to cover telehealth services from the administration, as well as APTA and PPS.
 This will allow people who need services to continue receiving care.

 - What are the consequences of us not doing anything when we know we could?
 People notice those who go above and beyond to provide care to their public regardless of whether you get paid.

-- PTA should not be treating patients from their own home, but if they are in an office supervised by a PT they can perform remote telehealth services.
+- Physical therapy assistants should not be treating patients from their own home, but if they are in an office supervised by a physical therapist they can perform remote telehealth services.

 - You do need a HIPAA compliant platform – meaning the technology you’re using to connect with the patient.
 There are telehealth platforms that do this and are secure.